“You don't need static type checking if you have 100% unit test coverage.”

 So based on my experience, I’ve long assumed that Robert Martin’s statements about dynamic language productivity were true.
 But I see now that there are more factors.
 There are always more factors.

-What about Swift?
+What About Swift?

 Swift is where things get interesting.

 The initial buzz around Swift was around ? and !.
 I saw developers rejoicing that this would eliminate, or at least reduce, null pointer crashes.
 Frankly, I didn’t understand this fascination.
 Why not?
-Because I rarely encounter such crashes in my code.
+Because I rarely encountered such crashes in my code.
 I think TDD helps prevent this.

 And the strict typing does mean it’s more difficult to create mock objects.
 Maybe I shouldn’t say “difficult” because really, it’s not hard.
 Remember, as I shared in my talk on Dependency Injection, I encourage people to create mocks by hand when first starting out.
 But creating mocks by hand is more time-consuming.
 With OCMockito, I can create a fully-functioning mock object in a few keystrokes.